benblack769/benblack769.github.io/coding_posts/refractoring.md

 }
 ```

+What is this mess?
+What is it accomplishing in this program?

 Nicely for us, this part is separated from the rest of the code in a function.
 However, this function does not